stalwartlabs/website/docs/directory/types/ldap.md

 - `address`: The URL of the LDAP server.
 - `base-dn`: The base distinguished name (DN) from where searches should begin.
+- `tls`: Whether to use `STARTTLS` to encrypt the connection.
+This is disabled by default.
+- `allow-invalid-certs`: Whether to allow self-signed certificates.
+This is disabled by default.
+- `timeout`: The timeout for LDAP operations.
+This is set to 30 seconds by default.

 For example,